Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 • Excessive sugar consumption

 When stressed, we often rely on comfort foods to temporarily make us feel better, even though these comfort foods will cause us to feel worse later on.
-When stressed, we tend to tense up, which causes digestive processes to slow.
+We tend to tense up when stressed, which slows our digestive processes.

-So I encourage you to make this year take care of yourself by opting for healthier and more vibrant lifestyle choices.
+So, I encourage you to take care of yourself this year by making healthier and more vibrant lifestyle choices.

 P.S.
 I am sipping on a Kevita Master Brew Ginger bottle right now.
 Safeway had a sale today on this brand – 2 for $5.00. 🙂